florisoft/User.Manuals/HARDWARE/PDA configuration/PDA configuration.md

 17. Press the left pointing arrow at the top of the screen to go back to the previous screen. (no. 16)<br><br>

-18. Scroll down to the Local Experience section and press on it. (no. 17)
+18. Scroll down to the Experience section and press on it. (no. 17)

 ![](images/2022-07-21-11-31-33.png)